 Canada has become known for its esteemed universities with highly organized campus grounds.
-In fact, Canada has become renowned for its high education with over 26 Canadian universities featured in the Times Higher Education World University Rankings.
-Not only that, but a study conducted by The Organisation for Economic Co-operation and Development found Canada to be among the top countries invested in education.
+In fact, Canada has become renowned for its higher education, with over 26 Canadian universities featured in the Times Higher Education World University Rankings.
+Not only that, but a study conducted by The Organization for Economic Co-operation and Development found Canada to be among the top countries invested in education.

 In our previous articles, we discussed important information you need to know when studying in Canada.
 We listed the best universities in Canada and the requirements for admission.
 We also discussed how you can get your Canadian student visa and gave you all the information you need on student accommodation in Canada.

 That being said, today we’ll break down the cost of living and studying in Canada.